This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Why I Love to Make This Beef Shepherd’s Pie

 Recipes become classic for a reason.
-A good recipe is added to our recipe box many times virtually now, and we make them time and again.
+A good recipe is added to our recipe box many times, and we make it time and again.
 That is what shepherd’s pie should be.
-Instead, the recipe has become dated for many or not worth the effort with little flavor.
+Instead, the recipe has become dated for many or is not worth the effort, with little flavor.
 Enter my easy shepherd’s pie that’s full of flavor and perfect for a chilly night.
 The fillings are a mixture of ground beef, or any ground meat, and hearty vegetables.

 Stoneware bowl filled with serving of shepherd's pie with spoon resting against the side of bowl.